 Why should your organization use RBAC tools?

 Network security statistics show that 6+ million data records were exposed globally due to data breaches in the first quarter of 2023.
-Delivering role-based conventional logic is an effective method for governing, unauthorized user access to vital company resources, however, manually dealing with hundreds of conditional statements might require significant effort.
+Delivering role-based, conventional logic is an effective method for governing unauthorized user access to vital company resources; however, manually handling hundreds of conditional statements can be time-consuming.

 Security teams can enhance their protection strategies by integrating centralized open-source Role-Based Access Control (RBAC) tools with Identity and Access Management (IAM) systems.
 This ensures that only authorized users can access sensitive resources, improving access governance.